hasibzunair/FitLensAI/README.md

 ### Takeaways

-This project takes a baby step in showing that we can design and build datasets such that AI agents can have multimodal, multilingual and multi-turn conversational capabilities.
+This project takes a baby step in showing that we can design and build datasets such that AI systems can have multimodal, multilingual and multi-turn conversational capabilities.
 All this, without relying on other large models, for example machine translation models to translate from one language to another.

 ### Todos